 The UK government’s Environment Agency issued a flood warning yesterday evening for the areas nearby the River Calder and its tributaries after river levels rose dramatically.
 The area under threat of flooding included the towns stretching along the river basin from Todmorden to Brighouse.

-Todmorden was badly flooded in 2012 is is fast becoming the country’s town synonymous with floods.
+Todmorden was badly flooded in 2012 is fast becoming the country’s town synonymous with floods.
 Below is a video showing images of the last flood in Todmorden:

 Last week the UK saw floods in areas just further south of Yorkshire, including Market Harborough in Leicestershire, and also parts of Nottinghamshire and Derbyshire.